Sodukene/MinecraftModpack/README.md

 ---

 I do not own the original rights to this modpack.
-It's originally a FTB modpack called the FTB Ultimate Reloaded modpack with a few additional modifications to the pack. **All credits go towards them and the mod creators, and I'm simply doing this for a group of friends so we can easily update/change the modpack as we play**
+It's originally a FTB modpack called the FTB Ultimate Reloaded modpack with a few additional modifications to the pack. **All credits go towards them and the mod creators.
+I'm simply doing this for a group of friends so we can easily update/change the modpack as we play**

 ---